xtclang/platform/README.md

 12. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.

-13. Click "AddModule" and specify an application module and the domain ("welcome", or "banking").
+13. Click "AddModule" and specify an application module and the deployment name (e.g. "welcome", or "banking").

 14. Click "Load application" - after a couple of seconds a URL should appear.